 “The ultimate goal would be to go and sample devices that are within the community – people that are using CPAP devices in their homes.
 And maybe they’re not necessarily using distilled water all the time.
 Or maybe they’re not following a cleaning regimen.”

-With the research methods and protocols that Nutting has developed in place, this study can more easily expand into residential homes where the threat of Legionnaires’ disease is likely to be greater.
+With the research methods and protocols that Nutting and Hoolehan have developed in place, this study can more easily expand into residential homes where the threat of Legionnaires’ disease is likely to be greater.

 “Andy has done a tremendous job thus far on this project,” said Kirk Ketelson, a professor in the Department of Community and Environmental Health and Nutting’s thesis advisor.
-“His efforts will open the door for future collaboration between the Idaho Department of Health and Welfare and students looking for real-world opportunities to perform research.”
+“His efforts will open the door for future collaboration between the Idaho Division of Public Health and students looking for real-world opportunities to perform research.”

 The study will likely wrap in August and in the meantime, Nutting is already working on additional research projects – including wildfire smoke exposure in skilled nursing facilities.
 Looking ahead post-graduation, he is contemplating applying to a doctoral program in epidemiology or biostatistics.
 His ultimate goal is a career as a health scientist with the Centers for Disease Control and Prevention.